ICPverse/IV20/README.md

 Acknowledgements:
 Psychedelic Team for DIP20
 Infinity Swap Team for IS20
-GLdev, Ossian, and Saikat Das for Code Advisory
+GLdev, Ossian (@ozwaldorf), and Saikat Das for Code Advisory